Facebook Tips for Writers: Profiles vs. Pages

 • Your Profile already has thousands of friends/followers.
 It can be difficult to start from scratch, so you might be better off sticking with the adoring public you've already amassed on your Profile.

-Facebook is constantly changing their rules and functionality, so some of these points might evolve over time.
+Facebook is constantly changing its rules and functionality, so some of these points might evolve over time.
 However, the fact remains that Facebook created Pages for a particular purpose, and that purpose just so happens to align with your goal as a writer: to get your name and your work out there.

 Now, should your Page have your name or your book's title?
 That's a subject for another post altogether, so leave a comment letting us know if you're interested in hearing more about it.